WebCapture SDK - FaceAutocapture and Liveness

 JavaScript

-1// get liveness session id from backend
+1// get liveness session id from Location header provided by backend API call

 2const sessionId = await initLivenessSession();